O sea! day and night I wend thy surf-beat shore,

 And be refreshed by storms, immensity, liberty, action.

 Capricious and dainty sea!
-I am integral with you,
+I am integral with you—

 Does the tide hurry, seeking something, and never give up?
-O I the same.
+O, I the same.

 Cushion me soft, rock me in billowy drowse,

-Dash me with amorous wet, the souse upon me of my lover the sea, as I lie, willing and naked,
+The souse upon me of my lover the sea, as I lie, willing and naked—

 As the shores of the sea I live near and love are to me,